 An in-depth analysis of a deep learning-based road detection system is presented.
 It starts with the ResNet-50 network model with a fully convolutional architecture and three interpolation steps, finetuned in perspective KITTI images.
 Several variations are introduced to improve the training: data augmentation, training in BEV space, tuning training parameters, using deeper models and other upsampling architectures.
 Data augmentation offers a significant improvement between 1% and 2% in F-measure, and thus it is included in the rest of variations.
 These can lead to an additional consistent improvement over 0.5% if they are properly combined.
-Finally, the use of a ResNet-101 model with a four-step upsampling scheme, trained directly in BEV with data augmentation improves our results up to 96.31% in the validation subset.
-Nevertheless, the appropriate configuration depends on the final application of the system and the tradeoff between performance and computing capacity.
+Finally, the use of a ResNet-101 model with a four-step upsampling scheme, trained directly in BEV with data augmentation improves our results up to 96.31% on the validation subset, and achieves state-of-the-art results on the testing set.
+Nevertheless, the appropriate configuration depends on the final application and the tradeoff between performance and computing capacity.
 For future work, a post-processing layer will be added into the system to obtain smoother results and also high level information provided by digital navigation maps will be included to solve some of the problems described before.